soong-construction/dirt-rally-time-recorder/README.md

 In case you modified the telemetry ip or port in *hardware_settings_config.xml*, adapt ``config.yml`` accordingly.

-Unless you use the bundled version, have a look at ``migrate.sql`` to find instructions how to migrate your database for new releases.
+Unless you use the bundled version, have a look at ``resources/migrate.sql`` to find instructions how to migrate your database for new releases.

 If you encounter errors at start-up, see if renaming the file `dirtrally-laptimes.db` helps (which will create a new database).